 Provide evidence of sufficient financial resources.
 Submit an Affidavit of Support and Financial Statement for F1 visa or Affidavit of Support and Financial Statement for J1 visa.
 This form evidences your ability to pay all required educational and living costs.
 This form must be on file before an I-20 or DS-2019 can be issued.

-An international applicant is required to certify that he/she will have available the funds listed in the affidavit of support and financial statement (depending on residence hall selected) for nine months or U.S. $47,145 - $48,015 (depending on residence hall selected) for 12 months at Austin Peay State University, exclusive of travel expenses.
+An international applicant is required to certify that he/she will have available the funds listed in the affidavit of support and financial statement (depending on residence hall selected) for nine months or 12 months at Austin Peay State University, exclusive of travel expenses.
 All fees are subject to change without notice.
 These fees are based on on-campus living; off campus accommodations may be more expensive.

 For dependents to be included on the I-20AB, add $3,500 per academic year for your spouse and $2,000 per academic year for each child.
 Spouses of F-1 visa holders are not permitted to work under any circumstances.
 Spouses of J-1 visa holders may obtain permission to work only for his or her and the children’s support.

 All non-immigrants who are initially issued a Form I-20 or Form DS-2019 are required to pay the SEVIS Fee.
 Please visit the following Web site, http://www.ice.gov/sevis/i901, for information on the fee payment.

 Services and programs for prospective students whose second language is English can be sought via the English as a Second Language (ESL) Institute at http://www.apsu.edu/esl.